 Who We Are

-mysoundtrak was built on one observation: most agencies give you the framework.
-Very few have actually run the plays.
+Soundtrak was built on one observation: most agencies give you the framework.
+Very few have stood at the intersection of a real business, its customers, and the technology connecting them - and been held accountable for the outcome.

 That's not background.
 That's the methodology.
-Everything mysoundtrak does is grounded in what actually works when the budget is real, the board is watching, and the market doesn't care about your strategy deck.
+Everything Soundtrak does is grounded in what actually works when the budget is real, the board is watching, and the market doesn't care about your strategy deck.

 We ask what problem we're really solving before we suggest how to solve it.
 Skipping that step is how you end up with a rebrand when you needed a repositioning.